SixArm/rust-101/topics/examples/read-a-spreadsheet-with-csv.md

-# Read a CSV file
+# Read a spreadsheet with csv

-Rust example code to read CSV file using the `csv` crate:
+Rust example code to read CSV file, by using the `csv` crate:

 ```rust
 use std::error::Error;